LSSTDESC/NaMaster/README.md

 ```
 pytest -vv pymaster
 ```
-Note that the `test` directory, containing all unit tests, also contains all the sample python scripts described in the [documentation](https://namaster.readthedocs.io).
+Note that the `test` directory contains all the sample python scripts described in the [documentation](https://namaster.readthedocs.io).
+The tutorial notebooks are inside the `doc` directory.
+The unit tests themselves are in `pymaster/tests/`.

 If you installed `pymaster` via `pip`, you can uninstall everything by running
 ```
 pip uninstall pymaster
 ```

-***Note that the C library is automatically compiled when installing the python module.*** If you care about the C library at all, or you have trouble compiling it, see the next section.
+***Note that the C library underlying NaMaster is automatically compiled when installing the python module.*** If you care about the C library at all, or you have trouble compiling it, see the next section.

 ### 3. Install the C code (optional)
 The script `scripts/install_libnmt.sh` contains the instructions run by `setup.py` to compile the C library (`libnmt.a`).
 You may have to edit this file or make sure to include any missing compilation flags if `setup.py` encounters issues compiling the library.